lonedone/rev-test/README.md

 app             - application sources in Javascript (NodeJS)

-chart/alb       - helm charts and templates of the ALB controller

 chart/app       - halm charts and templates of the application

 infra/terraform - IaC sources of the deployable infrastructure